dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 Via the Global Search field as shown in :numref:`Figure %s <AdminGlobalSearch>`, you can search for projects and members across all projects in the current organization.
-The text matches any part of a project, or member name (including an email address).
+The text matches any part of a project or member name (including an email address).

 .. figure:: ../_images/leap_admin_global_search.png